ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 * **Level 2:** All MUST and SHOULD requirements are fulfilled by a specific implementation as proven by a test report that proves in an easily understandable manner the implementation's conformance with each requirement based on implementation-specific test-fixtures with implementation-specific test-fixture inputs.
 * **Level 3:** All MUST, SHOULD, and MAY requirements with conditional MUST or SHOULD requirements are fulfilled by a specific implementation as proven by a test report that proves in an easily understandable manner the implementation's conformance with each requirement based on implementation-specific test-fixtures with implementation-specific test-fixture inputs.

-#### **[DX]**
+### **[DX]**
-A claim that a Layer 2 transaction fee implementation conforms to this specification SHOULD describe the testing procedure used to justify the claim.
+A claim that a Transaction Fee conforms to this specification SHOULD describe a testing procedure carried out for each requirement to which conformance is claimed, that justifies the claim with respect to that requirement.

+[[DX]](#dx) Testability: Since each of the non-conformance-target requirements in this documents is testable, so must be the totality of the requirements in this document.
+Therefore, conformance tests for all requirements can exist, and can be described as required in [[DX]](#dx).

 #### **[RX]**
-A claim that a Layer 2 transaction fee conforms to this specification at **level 2** or higher MUST describe the testing procedure used to justify the claim.
+A claim that a Transaction Fee conforms to this specification at **Level 2** or higher MUST describe the testing procedure carried out for each requirement at **Level 2** or higher, that justifies the claim to that requirement.

+[[RX]](#rx) Testability: Since each of the non-conformance-target requirements in this documents is testable, so must be the totality of the requirements in this document.
+Therefore, conformance tests for all requirements can exist, be described, be built and implemented and results can be recorded as required in [[RX]](#rx).

 -------